 Passionate employees are engaged employees, and engaged employees are good for business.
 According to a Gallup survey of research studies covering 192 organizations, companies that scored the highest in the area of employee engagement were 21% more profitable than companies with the lowest levels of engagement.

 ‘Why’ questions are beneficial for eliciting responses that demonstrate passion.

 - Why do you want to work here?

 - Why did you choose to pursue a career in this field?

 - If you could have any job in the world, no matter how crazy or unrealistic, what would it be?

-Whether you’re looking to find a niche set of skills, identify the right culture fit, fill a complex position, or some combination of all three, 4 Corner Resources can help.
-We work with clients of all sizes to fill permanent, contract-to-permanent, and temporary positions nationwide through our network of the best creative professionals in the business.
+Whether you’re looking to find a niche set of skills, identify the right culture fit, fill a complex position, or combine all three, 4 Corner Resources can help.
+We work with clients of all sizes to fill permanent roles, contract-to-permanent, and temporary positions nationwide through our network of the best creative professionals in the business.

 With a 92% client retention rate and more than 5,300 candidates placed, it’s easy to see why we’re not another recruiting firm.